Prince Charles of Prussia: Marriage and issue

 The family lived in Wilhelmstrasse, opposite the residence of German Chancellor Otto von Bismarck.
-In possession of great wealth and a great art collector, his palace contained many art treasures.
-Charles was also a collector of rare weaponry, and carefully acquired and preserved knives, swords, daggers, rifles, pistols, and revolvers from many different countries and time periods.
+A wealthy art collector, his palace contained many art treasures.
+Charles was also a collector of rare weaponry, and acquired and preserved knives, swords, daggers, rifles, pistols, and revolvers from many different countries and time periods.

 As a result of his vast collection, one source stated his palace was "one of the most famous repositories of bric-a-brac in Europe...his collection of arms and armor is believed to know no rival save in the great State armories at Turin and Vienna".

 Death

-The Study of Prince by Eduard Gaertner.
+The Study of Prince Charles by Eduard Gaertner.

 Marie died on 21 January 1877, only five months before what would have been the golden jubilee of their wedding.
 Although they had married for family and dynastic reasons, their marriage had been happy and harmonious, and they had been deeply attached to each other.

 After her death, Charles aged rapidly, and gradually grew infirm from ailments typical of advancing age.
 In 1882, his foot slipped while he was getting up from the dinner table, causing him to fall down heavily and fracture his left thighbone.
 The fall and fracture accentuated his ailments, and it was reported that survival was unlikely.

 He died in Berlin a few months later, on 21 January 1883, aged 81.
 His last words were "Long live the Emperor."

 At the time of his death, Charles was the only surviving brother of Emperor Wilhelm I. His death disrupted plans for the celebration of the silver wedding anniversary of his nephew, Crown Prince Frederick William, as well as plans for a visit from the Prince and Princess of Wales to Berlin.

 His body was buried, alongside his wife Marie, in Ss.
 Peter and Paul Church on Nikolskoë near Glienicke Palace, Potsdam, Berlin, Germany.